slacy/minimongo/README.md

 * Automatic MongoDB Connection mangagement and connection pooling.

+    Minimongo automatically connects to your database for you, and has its own simple Connection pool.
+Connections are persistent and last the lifetime of your application.

 * Friendly support for DBRef types.

     Minimongo can easily generate fully-specified (DB name included) DBRef